waseem-medhat/blog/content/posts/forest-plot-with-heterogeneity-bands.md

+---
-# Forest Plot With Heterogeneity Bands
+title: 'Forest Plot With Heterogeneity Bands'
+date: 2020-12-10T17:12:28+02:00
+Description: 'Showcasing a visualization project'
+Tags: ['Data visualization', 'JavaScript', 'D3', 'R', 'Shiny']
+Categories: ['Projects']
+DisableComments: false
+---

 This visualization project is a custom version of a forest plot with additional bands that better visualize heterogeneity between studies in a